Dellonath/fintrust-aws-data-lake/README.md

 - **revert**: Reverts a previous commit.
   _Example: Reverting commit `abc123` that caused an issue._

+# Welcome to your CDK Python project!

+To add additional dependencies, for example other CDK libraries, just add them to your `setup.py` file and rerun the `pip install -r requirements.txt` command.

+## Useful commands

+ * `cdk bootstrap`   preparing AWS account for CDK usage
+ * `cdk ls`          list all stacks in the app
+ * `cdk synth`       emits the synthesized CloudFormation template
+ * `cdk deploy`      deploy this stack to your default AWS account/region
+ * `cdk diff`        compare deployed stack with current state
+ * `cdk docs`        open CDK documentation

 ## 📚 References
 - [Build a Real Time Data Streaming System with AWS Kinesis, Lambda Functions and a S3 Bucket](https://www.youtube.com/watch?v=We5Jr4GGLL0)